Sell My Car - Selling your existing car?

 Sell My Car - Sell your car instantly

-There are a number of used car buying websites which will give you an instant quote for your existing car and can arrange to collect it at a convenient time.
-They will usually pay for the car by instant bank transfer upon collection, which takes away the time and hassle that can be associated with selling a car.
+We have partnered with a leading used car buying website who should be able to offer you a good price and an instant quote for your existing car.
+They will usually pay for the car by instant bank transfer, which takes away the time and hassle that can be associated with selling a car.
 Their instant quote also gives you a starting point for working out your cost to change without using part-exchange.

 Whilst you will be offered a price in the region of the trade value for the vehicle, it’s a great option to fall back on if you don’t want to sell privately or part exchange.
 Don't forget, if you sell your car separately this way, you can then buy your new car at the lowest price using our reverse auction service and this may reduce your "cost to change" compared to part-exchange, for example.